GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.79.11

+Fixed bug in `gam <UserItem> print|show chatmembers` where the `filter <String>` was not applied.

 ### 6.79.10

-Updated commands to handle a trap that occurs when oauth2service.json specifies a YubiKey but the YubiKey is not insertd.
+Updated commands to handle a trap that occurs when oauth2service.json specifies a YubiKey but the YubiKey is not inserted.

 ### 6.79.09